verify-U-GmbH/api-documentation/lib/web/index/getting-started.html.md

     * Your application redirects your customer to our authorization endpoint, with the identification flow described as scope
     * The customer proceeds with the verify-u identification
-    * After identification he is redirected back to your application, with a JSON Web Token (JWT) parameter appended to the destination URI
+    * After identification he is redirected back to your application, with a identification ID parameter appended to the destination URI
-    * Your application's backend uses the JWT as an access token to retrieve api responses for this identification
+    * Your application's backend uses the identification ID as request parameter to retrieve API responses for this identification

 3. Create authorization request